lionslair/rzepecki-laravel-php/README.md

 `docker build -f Dockerfile-8.0 -t rzepecki-laravel-php-8.0 .`
 `docker build -f Dockerfile-7.4 -t rzepecki-laravel-php-7.4 .`

+Use this for the testing image.
+`docker build -f Dockerfile-test -t rzepecki-laravel-test .`

 When you commit to the github repo it will then trigger the image to be rebuilt on github actions and publish to docker hub.

 Run the container locally after building.